sidebar hamburger menu

 AUTO_UPDATE=False

-We provide convenience script /usr/bin/kcare-uname that has same syntax as uname.
+We provide a convenience script /usr/bin/kcare-uname that has same syntax as uname

 To see applied patches, run: